checkworkrights/checkworkrights.github.io/_posts/legalworkers/2018-07-28-Bridging Visas.md

 **Work rights**

-+ BVE that is first granted at the time the substantive visa is lodged will not have work rights.
++ A BVE that is first granted at the time the substantive visa is lodged will not have work rights.
-+ BVE holder who seek work rights will have to make a new bridging visa application to waive the “no work” condition on the basis of financial hardship.
++ A BVE holder who seeks work rights will have to make a new bridging visa application to waive the “no work” condition on the basis of financial hardship.
 <hr/>
 ## How often should you check work rights for Bridging visa holders?